rudderlabs/terraform-provider-rudderstack/docs/index.md

 # Rudderstack Provider
-Use the Rudderstack provider to interact with control plane API of the Ruddertack CDP from within Terraform.
+Use the Rudderstack's Terraform provider plugin to interact with control plane API of the Ruddertack CDP from within Terraform.

 ## Example Usage
 Terraform 1.1.0 and later: